chainluber/hugo-product-launch-kickstart/content/_index.md

 ---
-header_brand: "Builders Of The Future, Inc."
+header_brand: A New Motorcycle Chain Luber
-header_tagline_paragraph: "Yes, we are glad you made it here.
-In fact, the only emotion stronger than our gladness is our desire to tell you more about what we are building.
-Bright times lie ahead.
-Let's get into it!"
+header_tagline_paragraph: 'We''re hard at work developing a brand new fluid application technology that will completely change the way your lubricate your motorcycle, quad or dirtbike chains.
+Chain Luber is cleaner, faster and more efficient than anything else on the market. '
 header_button_cta:
   url: "#contact-form"
-  title: "Get in touch"
+  title: Pre Order Here
 header_button_more:
   url: "#the-future---today"
-  title: "Why this is awesome?"
+  title: Why this is awesome?
-teaser_image: "images/teaser.jpg" # https://www.pexels.com/search/product%20testing/
+teaser_image: "/122.jpg"

 ---
 # The Future - Today!

 Some introductory text to get you excited about what we are doing.
 For example, I could tell you what our [prototype](#prototype) can do and then link you to our [contact form](#contact-form) so you can get in touch to ask for a **one-on-one** (or more :-)) showcase session.